mui/mui-x/docs/data/date-pickers/fields/fields.md

 This approach can be more appropriate for deeper changes.
 :::

-### Usage with theme `defaultProps`
+### Usage with theme

-If you are using the theme to set default props to `MuiTextField`, you need to set the same default props to `MuiPickersTextField`:
+If you are using the theme to customize `MuiTextField`, you need to pass the same config to `MuiPickersTextField`:

 ```js
 const theme = createTheme({